 Because this plan allowed for many people to circulate within a large, and awesome, space, the general plan became an obvious choice for early Christian buildings.
 The religious rituals, masses, and pilgrimages that became commonplace by the Middle Ages were very different from today’s services, and to understand the architecture it is necessary to understand how the buildings were used and the components that made up these massive edifices.

 The church plan

 Although medieval churches are usually oriented with the altar on the east end, they all vary slightly.
 When a new church was to be built, the patron saint was selected and the altar location laid out.
-On the saint’s day, a line would be surveyed from the position of the rising sun through the altar site and extending in a westerly direction.
+On the saint’s day (the day on which a saint is particularly commemorated), a line would be surveyed from the position of the rising sun through the altar site and extending in a westerly direction.
 This was the orientation of the new building.

 The entrance foyer at the west end is called the narthex, but this is not found in all medieval churches.
 Daily access may be through a door on the north or south side.
 The largest, central, western door may have been reserved for ceremonial purposes.

 Inside, you should imagine the interior space without the chairs or pews that we are used to seeing today.
 In very extensive buildings there may be two side aisles, with the ceiling of the outer one lower than the one next to the nave.
 This hierarchy of size and proportion extended to the major units of the plan—the bays.
 The vault is the arched roof or ceiling, or a section of it.

 The major arcade (row of arches) at the ground floor level is topped by a second arcade, called the gallery, which is topped by the clerestory (the windows).
 In later Gothic churches, we sometimes see yet another level below the clerestory, called the triforium.